rebing/graphql-laravel/README.md

 #### GraphQL resolver middleware

-After the HTTP middleware and the execution middelware is applied, the "resolver middleware" is executed for the query/mutation being targeted **before** the actual `resolve()` method is called.
+After the HTTP middleware and the execution middleware is applied, the "resolver middleware" is executed for the query/mutation being targeted **before** the actual `resolve()` method is called.